syncfusion-content/wpf-docs/wpf/TreeGrid/Getting-Started.md

 #### Adding control via Designer

-SfTreeGrid control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+WPF TreeGrid (SfTreeGrid) control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
 The required assembly references will be added automatically.
 ![Dragging WPF TreeGrid from Toolbox to Designer](Getting-Started_images/wpf-treegrid-toolbox.png)

 #### Adding control manually in XAML